Maytag Dryer Not Heating: Bravos and Centennial Platform Diagnostic Guide

 Test continuity with your multimeter.
 A good thermal fuse reads near-zero ohms (continuous).
 A blown fuse reads open (OL).
 Replace on open reading.

-On a Bravos that's had multiple thermal fuse failures, do this before you install the new fuse: pull the flex vent off the exterior and run a vent brush completely through the internal exhaust duct while the back is open.
-The Bravos internal duct has bends that the external brush can't reach from the outside.
-I've pulled half a pound of lint from a Bravos exhaust duct that had a clean-looking external vent.
-That's the lint that keeps blowing fuses.
+On a Bravos that's had multiple thermal fuse failures, do this before you install the new fuse: pull the flex vent off the exterior and run a vent brush completely through the exhaust run while the cabinet is open, and check the blower wheel for packed lint.
+A thermal fuse is a symptom — it blows because something upstream restricted airflow and let the heater overheat.
+I've found clean-looking external vents hiding a lint-packed blower wheel.
+Clear the airflow path or you'll be back installing another fuse.

 The Whirlpool/Maytag family has three heat-management components: the thermal fuse, the cycling thermostat, and the high-limit thermostat.
-Replace all three together when any single component fails.
+Replace them as a set when any single component fails.

-Cycling thermostat location on Bravos: Clipped to the blower housing (same as Whirlpool — this is the one component that IS on the blower housing on the Bravos platform).
+Cycling thermostat location on Bravos: Clipped to the blower housing (same as Whirlpool).
 Remove one screw, disconnect two wires.
 Test continuity at room temperature: should be closed (near zero ohms).
 Open = failed.

 High-limit thermostat location on Bravos: Mounted on the heater housing (electric models) or on the burner housing (gas models).
 Two wires, one or two screws.
 Same test — should be closed at room temperature.